Carly1269/PortfolioProjects/UFO_Sightings_Project/README.md

 3. How can we map the observation data?

 # PREPARE
 We will first need to download the data.
-The data is sourced from the following link:
+The data is sourced from [here](https://www.kaggle.com/datasets/NUFORC/ufo-sightings)
-Link to Data source: https://www.kaggle.com/datasets/NUFORC/ufo-sightings

 # PROCESS
 To process our data, we will be using Excel and SQL for data cleanup.
 We will also use RStudio and Tableau for Visualization